J-Hwang7/Wazuh-SIEM-with-Detection-Rules-MyFirstHack/README.md

 # Wazuh-SIEM-with-Detection-Rules-MyFirstHack
 This home project creates a Wazuh SIEM: allowing the accumulation and logging of events from attacks on a Windows victim VM, creating custom Sigma detection rules, and utilizing Atomic Red Team to test the SIEM.
-This project provided a great opportunity to familiarize myself with Sigma-style detection rules, creating a victim VM, and telemetry.
+This project provides a great opportunity to familiarize with Sigma-style detection rules, creating a victim VM, and telemetry, and running security tests.

 **Author:** @J-Hwang7 **Date** May 2026

 # Overview
-For the project, I deployed Wazuh with Docker, created a target Windows 10 VM with Sysmon, installed a Wazuh agent on the VM, wrote three MITRE detection rules, and tested each rule with Atomic Red Team.
+For the project, I deployed Wazuh with Docker, created a target Windows 10 VM with Sysmon, installed a Wazuh agent on the VM, wrote three MITRE detection rules, converted the detection rules into Sigma-signature style, and tested each rule with Atomic Red Team.

 # Wazuh SIEM Procedures
 **Prequiste Installations**